Hausdorff dimension of Cantor intersections and robust heterodimensional cycles for heterochaos horseshoe maps: Estimates on thicknesses and proofs of the main results

-In this last section we prove main estimates on the previous constructions, and complete the proofs of our main results.
-Based on preliminary estimates in Sections~\ref{low-bound} and \ref{section-gap}, we estimate the thicknesses of the cross sections of the unstable and stable sets in Section~\ref{low-bound'}.
-In Section~\ref{lip-s} we show that the thicknesses are well-preserved under the projections along the unstable and stable manifolds.
-In Section~\ref{section-lip} we estimate the thicknesses of the Cantor sets constructed in Section~3, and complete the proofs of Theorems~A and B in Sections~\ref{pf-thma} and \ref{pf-thmb}.
+In this last section we complete the proofs of Theorems~A and C. In Section~\ref{bddis}, we establish a bounded distortion result on iterations of curves in the graph-invariant surfaces constructed in Section~3.
+In Section~\ref{section-gap}, we estimate local thicknesses of the cross sections $\gamma_c\cap\Gamma$ and $\sigma_c\cap\Sigma$.
+In Section~\ref{lip-s} we show that these estimates are well-preserved under the projections $\Pi^u$ and $\Pi^s$ in \eqref{proj-us}.
+In Section~\ref{section-lip} we estimate the thicknesses of the Cantor sets $\Omega_1$ and $\Omega_2$ in \eqref{omega12}, and complete the proofs of Theorems~A and C in Sections~\ref{pf-thma} and \ref{pf-thmb} respectively.
 Computational proofs are postponed to Sections~\ref{pf1} and \ref{pf2}.